 Board Observer Program

-Individuals who would like to be considered for the 2019 Board Observer program should complete the 2019 Board Observer Program - Application.
+Individuals who would like to be considered for the 2020 Board Observer program should complete and return the 2020 Board Observer Program - Application by September 6, 2019.

-Organizations that would like to have a 2019 Board Observer should complete the 2019 Board Observer Program - Expression of Interest Form.
+Organizations that would like to have a 2020 Board Observer should complete and return the 2020 Board Observer Program - Expression of Interest Form by September 6, 2019.

 BOP won the 2014 LexisNexis "Partnerships For Success" Award of the National Conference of Bar Foundations.
 The Award honors innovative and successful bar foundation/bar association partnerships.